JohanScheepers/ttn-sandbox-lmic-node/README.md

 From the calculation we can see now we are within the FUP.

-From this we can see we need to pay attention as to maintain our network optimally, ensure our node SF stays to the lower range.
-To enable us to get optimal out nodes rom a point of battery wise, airtime usage and for regularity of uplinks.
+We can see we need to pay attention as to maintain our network optimally, ensure our node SF stays to the lower range.
+To enable us to get optimal out nodes from a point of battery, airtime usage and for regularity of uplinks.

 ## 2. RSSI